bestorw01/alx-system_engineering-devops/0x00-shell_basics/README.md

-#ALX SHELL BASH SCRIPTING -BASICS
+# ALX SHELL BASH SCRIPTING -BASICS
-##0-current_working_directory:
+## 0-current_working_directory:
--This script prints the absolute path name of the current working directory.
+- This script prints the absolute path name of the current working directory.
-##1-listit:
+## 1-listit:
--Display the contents list of your current directory.
+- Display the contents list of your current directory.